The Real Reason Why Light Is Slower in Water

 light SEEMS TO move at different speeds outside of a vacuum

 In a vacuum, light moves at a constant speed of 300 000 km/s (abbreviated to a lowercase c).
-It has zero mass, and thusly moves at the fastest possible speed, also known as the cosmic speed limit.
-Maxwell’s Equations taught us the speed of light is constant and invariant to all observers.
+It has zero mass and thus moves at the fastest possible speed, also known as the cosmic speed limit.
+Maxwell’s Equations taught us that the speed of light is constant and invariant to all observers.
 It is a cornerstone of how our reality works.

 Ole Rømer is the guy credited for proving that light, at all, has speed and isn’t instant.
-In 1676 (starting a small decade earlier), he compared the times of the eclipses of Io (a moon of Jupiter) at different distances from Earth.
+In 1676 (starting his work a small decade earlier), he compared the times of the eclipses of Io (a moon of Jupiter) at different distances from Earth.
 He noticed that when Earth was further away from Jupiter, the time between Io’s eclipses became longer.
-This time difference was measured to around eleven minutes.
+This time difference was measured to be around eleven minutes.
 Not trivial.
-He deduced light has a speed, as it took longer to arrive to Earth the further away Io was (to be fair, Christiaan Huygens is the one that calculated c - but he did so on Rømer’s data).
+He deduced light has a speed, as it took longer to arrive at Earth the further away Io was (to be fair, Christiaan Huygens is the one who calculated c - but he did so on Rømer’s data).

-However, and despite the fact that light always travels at a constant speed, we have found it slows down when it travels through a non-vacuum, such as water, glass, diamonds, or even air.
-This is why we see images bend when it goes through the water.
+However, despite the fact that light always travels at a constant speed, we have found it slows down when it travels through a non-vacuum, such as water, glass, diamonds, or even air.
+This is why we see images bend when they pass through water.
 Like the straws in the above image.
 It is also why glasses and binoculars, at all, work.
-We can manipulate light, so it fits optimally to your eyes.
+We can manipulate light so that it fits your eyes optimally.
 It is also why diamonds glitter so uniquely.
-The light inside of diamonds have slowed down 50%, giving off this mesmerizing and expensive shine.
+The light inside diamonds has slowed by 50%, giving them this mesmerizing, expensive shine.

 So, from a certain point of view, it would seem the speed of light is not so constant?
-When in a vacuum it is precisely c, and always c.
-When through water it is c-25%, and always c-25%, etc. It means that once it exits a glass of water, it will instantly change its speed to that of air, or glass of whichever is the other medium.
+When in a vacuum, it is precisely c, and always c.
+When through water it is c-25%, and always c-25%, etc. It means that once it exits a glass of water, it will instantly change its speed to that of air, glass, or whichever other medium it enters.
 No acceleration or deceleration is occurring.
 There is only a change of states.
-From 100% to 99%, to 75% and back to 100%.
+From 100% to 99%, to 75%, and back to 100%.

-Light can even stop completely in its travel, and continue thereafter again.
-Think in a supercooled cloud of crystals.
+Light can even stop completely in its path and continue thereafter.
+Think of a supercooled cloud of crystals.
 Look up experiments spearheaded by Professor Lene Hau of Harvard University.
-She successfully slowed down the speed of light to less than a speeding car, and later she managed to stopped it completely, only to release it afterwards.
+She successfully slowed down the speed of light to less than a speeding car, and later she managed to stop it completely, only to release it afterward.

 Wavelengths and Speed of light in Different Media

-The above illustration shows the different speeds light has, through the respective media.
+The above illustration shows the different speeds at which light travels through the respective media.
 We call this the refractive index.
 However, why is it so?
 Why does light slow down, and how does it instantly speed up again?
-You will find many explanations to this on the internet, and many of them are wrong.
+You will find many explanations for this on the internet, and many of them are wrong.

 the wrong explanations

-You will probably meet explanations saying light merely travels a longer path as it is interrupted by particles of matter.
+You will probably encounter explanations saying that light merely travels a longer path because it is interrupted by particles of matter.
 Water, for example, is denser than air, and naturally much denser than a vacuum.
-Light particles will bump into atoms as it shines through, and thusly it will be delayed in its track depending on how many atoms(degree of density) there is — a bit like how you are delayed if you have to pass through a room full of people.
+Light particles will bump into atoms as they shine through, and thusly they will be delayed in their track depending on how many atoms(degree of density) there are, a bit like how you are delayed if you have to pass through a room full of people.
 You won’t be able to move in a straight line, and you will have to maneuver around the many people.
 Once you leave the room, you are again moving at your original straight-line speed.

-Sounds sensible, and you will find this analogue in many textbooks, but it is falseTrue for people, not for light particles (aka photons).
-For one, it invites a traveled path that may vary - both in speed and lengths, but also in where the light particle may exit.
+Sounds sensible, and you will find this analogy in many textbooks, but it is falseTrue for people, not for light particles (aka photons).
+For one, it invites a traveled path that may vary - both in speed and length, but also in where the light particle may exit.
 This would make glasses, for example, an impossibility.
 In the refractive index, light particles act exactly as predicted every time.
-We know how fast, and where it will exit.
+We know how fast and where it will exit.
 With this knowledge, we can make glasses.
 There is no stochastic pattern in the refractive index, and, therefore, this explanation must be rejected.

-Another popular explanation is that light gets absorbed by atoms in a medium, and is then momentarily released later to continue on its path.
-This process will indeed delay the light, and would seem to explain what we observe.
+Another popular explanation is that light is absorbed by atoms in a medium and is then re-emitted, continuing along its path.
+This process will indeed delay the light and would seem to explain what we observe.
 It doesn’t.
 Though atoms do absorb light, this won’t explain the exactitude of the refractive index.
-For one, such absorption is particular to specific wavelengths and not all wavelengths, plus it too follows a stochastic pattern - which we know, the refractive index never does.
+For one, such absorption is specific to certain wavelengths, not all, and it also follows a stochastic pattern, which we know the refractive index never does.
 Alas, this is also false.

 The video below, from a very popular YouTube channel, is an example of an incorrect explanation.
-It sounds sensible, but it does not correspond to our knowledge of what really goes on.
+It sounds sensible, but it does not align with our understanding of what really goes on.
 This is a nice way of saying that the “educational” video below is spreading misinformation.

 1:41 minutes.
 I love minutephysics on YouTube, but this video is plain wrong.